Curriculum Intent – the Paget Curriculum

 At the heart of all we do is the Values Based Education approach.
 Values underpin all aspects of school life at Paget.

 The Paget Curriculum Guarantee is the minimum expectation of all that the children will experience during their time at Paget.
 It provides the children with a wide range of opportunities that will give them the values, skills, knowledge and understanding to grow and develop into successful learners and responsible citizens.
+Each subject is planned so that it links with prior learning and concepts children have already experienced, this means that as children travel through the school their knowledge is deepened and embedded.

 At Paget Primary we aim to provide the highest quality care and education for all our children thereby giving them a strong foundation for their future learning.